Robustness via Referencing: Defending against Prompt Injection Attacks by Referencing the Executed Instruction: Experiments

-When introducing our method, we highlight that without examples, LLMs struggle to follow our guidance accurately.
+\paragraph{The Impact of In-Context Learning Examples in Guideline Prompt.} When introducing our method, we highlight that without examples, LLMs struggle to follow our guidance accurately.
 To illustrate this, we conduct an ablation study, evaluating the general performance of three LLMs across three datasets.
 The results, presented in Figure \ref{fig:abl-incontext}, show a significant performance drop for Qwen2-7B-Instruct on TriviaQA and SST, as well as for Llama3.1-8B-Instruct on TriviaQA.
 This decline primarily occurs because the LLMs fail to generate structured responses, leading to the correct answers to be filtered out.

+\paragraph{The Impact of Splitting Data into Different Lines on Defense Performance.} In our approach, the data content is split into multiple lines, with each line prepended by a tag.
+This raises a potential concern that the observed defense effectiveness may stem from line-wise splitting itself, as injected instructions could be fragmented across lines and thus ignored by LLMs.
+To isolate this factor, we conduct an ablation study that only applies line-wise splitting to the data content without other mechanisms.
+The results are reported in Table~\ref{tab:split}.
+As shown, line-wise splitting alone does not account for the performance gains, indicating that it is not the primary contributor to the effectiveness of our method.